 Store incident contacts and recovery instructions somewhere accessible even if email is down (printed copy or offline document).

-- Access controls (MFA, least privilege)
+- Access controls (MFA/passkeys, least privilege)

-- Patching policy and cadence
+- Patching cadence

 - Backup strategy and restore testing